-The Heirloom Collective, Inc. ("THC") is planning to operate a co-located (Cultivation, and Product Manufacturing) Registered Marijuana Dispensary ("RMD").
-This policy and procedure summarizes our Qualifications and Training SOP for our facility in Bernardston.
+The Heirloom Collective, Inc. ("THC") is currently operating a co-located (Cultivation, and Product Manufacturing) Registered Marijuana Dispensary ("RMD").
+This plan summarizes how THC will limit access to our facility to only those 21 years of age or older.
 This plan is compliant with 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").

-The Heirloom Collective, Inc. is committed to being compliant with all regulations outlined in 935 CMR 500.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency.
+The Heirloom Collective, Inc. is committed to being compliant with all regulations and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") and any other requirements or sub-regulatory guidance issued by any other regulatory agency.